 It is important to start an investigation of a truck accident as soon as possible as evidence and witnesses may be harder to find as time passes.

 Hurt in a Truck Crash?
-Our Goldsboro Truck Accident Attorney Can Help
+Our Truck Accident Attorney in Goldsboro Can Help

 If you have been involved in an accident involving a truck, protect yourself by hiring an experienced and qualified attorney.
-The Goldsboro law firm of Strickland, Agner & Associates has years of experience representing the victims of truck accidents.
+The Goldsboro law firm of Strickland Agner Pittman has years of experience representing the victims of truck accidents.

 There is no up-front charge for our services.
 We are paid only when we recover compensation for you.
-Strickland, Agner & Associates provides free consultations to truck accident victims in Goldsboro and surrounding areas.
+Strickland Agner Pittman provides free consultations to truck accident victims in Goldsboro and surrounding areas.
 Let us give you peace of mind and the compassionate, professional legal advice that you need.

 Contact us now for a free claim review and discussion of your legal options.